Thanhtung29072005/Travel-AI-Assistant/README.md

 - Flight and hotel prices can change.
 Fixture results are for demonstration only and are explicitly labelled.
 - SQL Server is required for session data.
 SQLite persists LangGraph checkpoints only and does not replace the session store.
 - CORS currently allows every origin for development convenience; restrict allowed domains before a production deployment.

-## Reference

-The document structure was inspired by [Jmhzbmcn2/Travel-AI-Assistant](https://github.com/Jmhzbmcn2/Travel-AI-Assistant).
-The architecture and instructions in this README describe this codebase only.